k3ssen/k3ssen.github.io/guide-vue-twig-part-2-storage.md

 ## VueStorage

-This service let's you add values for specified keys to be fetched later as json:
+This service lets you add values for specified keys to be fetched later as json:

 ```php
 <?php